Bellingham, Washington: Local attractions

-The waterfront Boulevard Park, with the boardwalk just above, and the Fairhaven waterfront area in the distance. is docked at the Bellingham Cruise Terminal.

 The Whatcom Museum of History and Art sponsors exhibits of painting, sculpture, local history, and is an active participant in the city's monthly Gallery Walks which are pedestrian tours of the historic buildings of the city, offering history and art lessons for local schools and adult groups, and historic cruises on Bellingham Bay.

 The SPARK Museum of Electrical Invention, formerly known as the American Museum of Radio and Electricity, has a collection of rare artifacts from 1580 into the 1950s, providing educational resources about the history of electronics and radio broadcasting.
 The Spark Museum had founded KMRE FM KMRE-LP 102.3 FM, a low-power FM radio station which broadcast a number of old shows popular many decades ago, as well as programming of general interest to the community.
 KMRE was housed at the museum in the beginning, but moved to The Bellingham National Bank Building, a few blocks from the museum because they needed more space.
 The station's license was cancelled on June 20, 2023.

 Mindport was a privately funded arts and science museum until its closure in 2024.